-The SEND support team consists of a Director of Special Educational, Emotional and Behavioural Needs, 6.5 Learning Support Assistants, 2 behaviour support workers, 1 counsellor and a part time Learning Mentor.
+The SEND support team consists of a Director of Special Educational Needs and Disabilities, a Deputy SENDCo. and they are supported by a team of LSA's.
 Areas of need are fronted with a key member of staff from this team who has received additional training in that particular area.
-This member of staff works closely with the Director of SEBEN to ensure best practice.
+This member of staff works closely with the Director of SEND to ensure best practice.
 SEND areas that currently have this in place are:

-Dyslexia
+- Dyslexia

-Speech and Language
+- Speech and Language

-Access Arrangements
+- Access Arrangements

-Literacy Catch Up
+- Literacy Catch Up

-Social Emotional and Mental Health
+- Social Emotional and Mental Health

-Visual Impairment
+- Visual Impairment

-Autism
+- Autism